-According to the results, rat's dependent on morphine exhibited frequent abdominal contractions and diarrhea after receiving naloxone and undergoing drug withdrawal.
-These symptoms align with what is commonly observed during morphine withdrawal, consistent with findings from previous studies ^{22,23}.
+According to the results, rats dependent on morphine exhibited frequent abdominal contractions and diarrhea after receiving naloxone and undergoing drug withdrawal.
+These symptoms align with what is commonly observed during morphine withdrawal, consistent with findings from previous studies.
 Abdominal contraction, also known as abdominal cramping, often occurs due to changes in the gastrointestinal tract's normal functioning during morphine withdrawal.
 Also, diarrhea can be a result of the body's attempt to eliminate toxins and restore normal bowel function after discontinuing morphine use.

 Conversely, we noticed that rats administered naringin a few minutes before morphine exhibited a more stable condition.
 The incidence of abdominal contractions and diarrhea in this group of rats was significantly reduced.
 This activity of naringin can be attributed to its biological activities.
-It has been shown that naringin possess anti-inflammatory properties, inhibiting the production of pro-inflammatory cytokines and reducing the activity of inflammatory enzymes 24.
-Given that inflammation is associated with morphine withdrawal symptoms, reducing inflammation by naringin can alleviate symptoms such as abdominal contraction.
-Also, naringin exhibits antioxidant properties 25, which can help reduce oxidative stress caused by morphine withdrawal.
-Oxidative stress can contribute to inflammation and tissue damage 26, and reducing oxidative stress may help mitigate symptoms such as diarrhea.
-This argument has been supported by solid evidence ^{27,28}.
+It has been demonstrated that naringin with anti-inflammatory property could inhibit pro-inflammatory cytokines release and inhibit the inflammatory enzymes.24 Given that inflammation is associated with morphine withdrawal symptoms, reducing inflammation by naringin can alleviate symptoms such as abdominal contraction.
+Also, naringin exhibits antioxidant properties, which can help reduce oxidative stress caused by morphine withdrawal.
+Oxidative stress can contribute to inflammation and tissue damage,26 and reducing oxidative stress may help mitigate symptoms such as diarrhea.
+This argument has been supported by solid evidence.27,28

-It has been shown that certain flavonoids, including naringin and naringenin, can affect the movement of the digestive system and the time it takes for food to pass through the intestines by reducing the contractility of smooth muscles 29.
-Studies have indicated that naringenin can reduce the potential amplitudes of interstitial cells of Cajal and smooth muscle excitability, which leads to a decrease in gastric tone, intestinal peristalsis, and intestinal transit ^{30,31}.
-The inhibitory effects of these compounds on muscle contractions can be explained by regulating the levels of GI hormones and neurotransmitters, such as motilin, gastrin, endothelin, substance P, and vasoactive intestinal peptide 32.
-Studies have shown that ion channels have a crucial role in regulating the motility of the gastrointestinal tract 33.
-This means that substances that can alter the activities of ion channels may impact the functioning of GI motility.
-Activation of K channels is generally believed to hinder the generation of action potentials in smooth muscles, thereby enabling the regulation of their tone through graded changes in membrane potential.
-Multiple K+ channels, with distinct molecular compositions, contribute to the regulatory basal K+ conductance in smooth muscle cells, including ATP-sensitive K^+ channels ^{34,35}.
-It has been proposed that naringenin reduces inflammatory pain by activating the plasma membrane ATPsensitive K+ channel in mice 36.
-Furthermore, flavonoids are one of components in in herbal medicine plant such as narginine and stachys lavandulifolia vahl which have calcium blocker properties that can modulate bowel motility Spasmolytic effect of stachys lavandulifolia vahl.
-Crude methanolic extract and fractions on rat ileum Mohammad Kazem Gharib Naseri ().
+It has been shown that certain flavonoids, including naringin and naringenin, can affect the movement of the digestive system and the time it takes for food to pass through the intestines by reducing the contractility of smooth muscles.
+Studies have indicated that naringenin can reduce the potential amplitudes of gastro-intestinal (GI) cell excitability, which leads to a decrease the tone, peristalsis, and transit in the GI tract.
+30,31 The inhibitory effects of these compounds on muscle contractions can be explained by their regulating effects on GI hormones and neurotransmitters.32 Studies have shown that ion channels have a crucial role in adjusting the motility of the GI tract.33 This means that substances that can alter the activities of ion channels may impact the functioning of GI motility.
+Activation of K+channels is generally believed to hinder the generation of action potentials in smooth muscles, thereby enabling the regulation of their tone through graded changes in membrane potential.
+Multiple potassium channels including ATP-sensitive K+channels are involved in the regulation of potassium conductance in smooth muscle cells.34,35 It has been documented that naringenin can activate the ATP-sensitive K+channel.36 Furthermore, flavonoids naringenin has calcium blocker properties that can modulate bowel motility

-Ptosis, also known as drooping eyelids, is a potential symptom that can occur during morphine withdrawal, while not as commonly reported as other withdrawal symptoms, such as abdominal cramping or diarrhea 37.
+Ptosis, also known as drooping eyelids, is a potential symptom that can occur during morphine withdrawal, while not as commonly reported as other withdrawal symptoms, such as abdominal cramping or diarrhea.
 However, in this study, this symptom was observed in all rats who received morphine.
 Morphine acts on opioid receptors in the brain and spinal cord, affecting the release and activity of neurotransmitters.
 When morphine use is discontinued, the sudden absence of the drug can result in imbalances in neurotransmitter levels, which may contribute to the development of ptosis.
 Noteworthy, in contrast to other symptoms, pretreating the animals with naringin had no significant impact on improving this feature.